Dong Chengpeng

+Dong Chengpeng (董成鹏 (董成鵬); born January 12, 1982), better known by his stage name Da Peng, is a Chinese host, comedian, actor, and filmmaker, known for his grassroots-style comedy.

+Da Peng joined Sohu in 2004, where he primarily hosted and produced web-based talk shows.
+In 2010, he became the 53rd disciple of Zhao Benshan.
+He drew wide attention in 2012 when Conan O'Brien accused his web show Da Peng Debade of copying the opening animation of Conan.
+That same year, Da Peng transitioned from hosting to acting and directing with the Knallerfrauen-inspired web show Diors Man (2012–2015).
+Its Internet popularity paved the way for his successful feature-film directorial debut Pancake Man (2015), after which he shifted his focus to cinema and resigned from Sohu in 2018.
+Da Peng's notable directorial works include City of Rock (2017), A Final Reunion (2018), which won the 55th Golden Horse Award for Best Live Action Short Film and was later expanded into The Reunions (2020), One and Only (2023), and The Lychee Road (2025), many of which he also starred in.
+His other acting credits include Johnny Keep Walking!
+(2023) and Dust to Dust (2023).

 Early life and education

 Da Peng was born on January 12, 1982, in Ji'an City, Jilin.
 His father was a machine factory worker and his mother was an actress in a Ping opera troupe.
 He admired the Hong Kong band Beyond and formed his own band in high school.
 Later, he was enrolled in the School of Management at Jilin Architecture University, majoring in engineering management.

 Career

 2004–2014

 In May 2004, Da Peng joined Sohu as the host of the celebrity talk show "INSTAR".
 In 2007, he hosted the talk show "Da Peng Yakking".
 In January 2009, he played the lead role in the film Radish Warrior.

 On February 14, he joined the love story film Contract about Status Interchange.
 In May, he hosted an entertainment information program from Sohu called "Songs Be Unfit for My Halls" with Aya.

 In 2012, he directed the mini comedy "Diors Man".
 In the same year, he joined the show "Your Face Sounds Familiar", and became its champion.
 In 2013, he directed and starred in "Diors Man 2".

 In January 2014, he headlined the film Hello Babies.
 Later, he joined the CCTV New Year's Gala to perform a skit "Disturbing" with Cai Ming and Yue Yunpeng.
 In 2013, he directed and starred in "Diors Man 3".